 “Barley doesn’t really work well here,” Concern’s Mesafint Melak huffed and puffed as he led me on the hour-long trek into these hills.
 “The yield is poor and it’s not very drought-resistant.
 Potatoes are much better.”

 Persuading a barley farmer (or any farmer for that matter) to change their ways can be, ahem, an uphill struggle (sorry.)
 But that’s the challenge Mesafint and his team took on three years ago as part of a resilience-focused project run by Concern.
 “We started off small at first,” he explained.
 “It wasn’t easy.”

-“We were eating two meals a day for six months and going hungry for the other half of the year.
-Now we have three meals a day, every day of the year.”
+“We were eating two meals a day for six months and going hungry for the other half of the year.”

 Up on the hillside Ali Assen recalls how he first planted 110 lbs of potato seeds and harvested 660 lbs of spuds.
 “All the other farmers brought in more than me.
 I was disappointed,” he says.
 But instead of giving up, he decided to step up.